-We want to learn Japanese, and we want to learn it as quickly as possible.
-90 days, 30 days, 10 days...
+We want to learn Japanese, and we want to learn it as quickly as possible: 90 days, 30 days, ten days...

 But is it really possible to speed learn Japanese?

-Most of the "learn a language fast" advertisements seen online promise incredible results like "learn Japanese in 1 month," "2 weeks" or even just "10 days."
-They typically don't go into great detail about how they'll actually help learners achieve this, which leaves most wondering, "Is it really possible?"
+Most of the "learn a language fast" advertisements seen online promise incredible results like "learn Japanese in one month," "two weeks," or even just "ten days."
+However, they typically don't go into great detail about how they'll actually help learners achieve this, which leaves most wondering, "Is it really possible?"

 Yes and no.